20.4 Response to the Signal

 Increase in Cellular Metabolism

 Signaling pathways can also influence cellular metabolism.
 This is primarily through enhancing or inhibiting the activities of metabolic proteins that are responsible for extracting energy from nutrients in the environment or modulate the ability to take up those same nutrients into the cell.
-A good example of this kind of signaling pathway that also involves transcriptional regulation, is the signaling pathway downstream of the lactose permease discussed in Section 19.1 Transcriptional Regulation of the Lac operon.
+A good example of this kind of signaling pathway that also involves transcriptional regulation, is the signaling pathway downstream of the lactose permease discussed in Section 19.1, Transcriptional Regulation of the lac Operon.

 Cell Growth

 Cell signaling pathways also play a major role in cell division.
 Cells do not normally divide unless they are stimulated by signals from other cells.
 The ligands that promote cell growth are called growth factors.
-Most growth factors bind to cell-surface receptors that are linked to tyrosine kinases.
+Many growth factors bind to cell-surface receptors that are linked to tyrosine kinases.
 These cell-surface receptors are called receptor tyrosine kinases (RTKs).
 Activation of RTKs initiates a signaling pathway that then stimulates the expression of proteins that interact with other cellular components to initiate cell division.

 Cell Death